-After leaving negotiations on raising the debt ceiling last Thursday, House Speaker John Boehner said that "comprehensive tax reform ... is under discussion."
+After leaving negotiations on raising the debt ceiling this week, House Speaker John Boehner said, "Comprehensive tax reform ... is under discussion."

-On Wednesday, the Senate Finance Committee and the House Ways and Means Committee will hold a joint session on tax reform for the first time since 1940.
+Next week, the House and Senate tax-writing committees will hold a joint session on tax reform for the first time since 1940.

-The idea of tax reform has been tossed around Washington left and right this month.
+The idea of tax reform has been tossed around Washington left and right the last few weeks.
 Most Democrats and Republicans agree that the tax code is unfair and overly complex.
 But what exactly is wrong with it?
 What are lawmakers planning to do it about?
-And would a bipartisan deal actually solve the fiscal crisis?
+And could a bipartisan deal actually solve the fiscal crisis?

 A Case Study: Capital Gains

 While the income tax rate on America's highest earners is 35 percent, many of those earners actually pay quite a bit less.
-This is because much of their income does not come from traditional wages, but from stocks and bonds, income known as capital gains, which is taxed at 15 percent.
+That's because much of their income does not come from traditional wages, but from stocks and bonds — money known as capital gains, which is taxed at 15 percent.

 "It's an obsolete provision that originated in the 1970s when we had double-digit inflation," David Stockman tells weekends on All Things Considered host Guy Raz.
-Stockman, the director of management and budget under Ronald Reagan, supported the measure at the time as a congressman from Michigan.
+Stockman, the budget director under Ronald Reagan, supported the capital-gains measure at the time as a congressman from Michigan.
 "With double-digit inflation," he says, "you were taxing phantom gains."

 The U.S. hasn't suffered from that kind of inflation in 30 years.
-Since then, the low capital gains tax has become a huge windfall for the rich, and that's not all.
+Since then, the low capital gains tax has become a huge windfall for the rich.

 "Worse, it is an incentive to get all of the high-paid tax lawyers and accountants in the world to figure out ways to transform earned income into capital gains," Stockman says.